contentful/forma-36/MIGRATION.md

 Keep in mind:

 - Unlike `Menu`, `Popover` is a controlled component.
-So you have to pass callbacks and state in order to make it work like expected.
+So you have to pass callbacks and state to make it work as expected.
 - We used `FocusLock` from [react-focus-lock](https://github.com/theKashey/react-focus-lock) to enhance a11y.
-It traps users' focus in the popover content, user will not be able to leave the popover when using "Tab" navigation.
+It traps users' focus in the popover content and they will not be able to leave the popover when using "Tab" navigation.

 Forma v3: